ashafer01/laurelin/README.rst

 * ``laurelin.ldap.rfc*``
 * ``laurelin.ldap.protoutils``
 * ``laurelin.ldap.config``

-* ``laurelin.extensions``
+Built-in extensions defined in ``laurelin.extensions`` are stable insofar as the interfaces they present via their ``LaurelinExtension``, ``LaurelinLDAPExtension``, and ``LaurelinLDAPObjectExtension`` instances, control keywords and response attributes, and schema element availability.
+Importing extensions directly is not recommended, and any other objects in extension modules should not be considered stable.

-Note that stability of any 3rd party extensions with names hard coded into the laurelin core code cannot be guaranteed.
-The stability guarantee applies only to built-in extensions shipped with laurelin-ldap in the ``laurelin.extensions`` package (There are no 3rd party extensions defined at this time).
+The stability of any 3rd party extensions with names hard coded into the laurelin source at ``laurelin.ldap.extensible.base.Extensible.AVAILABLE_EXTENSIONS`` or any future location cannot be guaranteed.
+(There are no 3rd party extensions defined at this time).
+To guarantee no 3rd party extensions are used, and thus a complete stability assurance, set ``LDAP.DEFAULT_BUILT_IN_EXTENSIONS_ONLY = True`` or pass ``built_in_extensions_only=True`` to your ``LDAP()`` constructor.

 If the user should venture into other modules outside of the declared public API above, I strongly suggest pinning your version.
 I also strongly advise against EVER calling a private function or method (with underscore prefix).